jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 In the [previous article]({% post_url 2021-08-05-general-concepts %}), we mentioned the prominent part the deep-learning $ model $ plays in the **learning**.

-In this article we will explore the $ model $ form further.
+In this article we will explore the $ model $ structure further.

 ## The Layers